The 5 Best Home Gym Flooring Ideas

 Carpet can seamlessly blend in with your home decor and will likely support the weight of your exercise machinery.
 Most carpet, however, tends to trap sweat and moisture, and has low-shock absorption, though carpet pads can help.
 Anti-fatigue carpet tiles that have higher shock absorbency, too.
 A 20-pack of self-adhesive Nispora heavy-duty 20-inch x 20-inch carpet tiles sells for $70.

-If you need your flooring to support heavy machinery or weights, try doubling up with glue-down cork tiles on top of a floating cork floor, or choose another flooring style.
+If you need your flooring to support heavy machinery or free weights, try doubling up with glue-down cork tiles on top of a floating cork floor, or choose another flooring style.

 One fine cork option: these cork flooring planks for $3.50 per square foot.